 Employers National Insurance + Holiday Pay Allowance = Total

 Nearly all companies are now under the government auto-enrolment pension scheme and this also includes PAYE contractors, meaning that pension contributions need to be included in the rate calculations.
-Depending if the agency is under the 1%, 2% or 3% contribution level means that this amount needs to be calculated against the candidates pay rate plus the holiday pay allowance.
+The current rates for pension contributions from employers is 3% which needs to be calculated against the candidates pay rate plus the holiday pay allowance.
 This is added whether the candidate has opted in or out with the pension scheme under the agency’s responsibility, ensuring all candidates have been supplied this option.

 Once all of the above costs have been calculated and added together this gives the agency the true cost of a candidate.
 These costs are also the same as what an umbrella/limited company contractor would be paid.